KumaTea/pytorch-aarch64/README.md

   * **Q:** Does this run on Raspberry Pi?<br>**A: Yes**, if the architecture of the SoC is `aarch64`.
 It should run on all ARMv8 chips.<br> <br>
   * **Q:** Does this support CUDA / CUDNN?<br>**A: No**.
 [Check here](#cuda--cudnn-support) for more information.<br> <br>
   * **Q:** Does this run on Nvidia Jetson?<br>**A: Yes**, but extremely slow.
 Each Nvidia Jetson boards contains an Nvidia GPU, but this project only build cpu wheels.
 To better make use of your hardware, [build it yourself](build/torch.sh).<br> <br>

+### Difference From The Official Wheels

+In most circumstances, it's **recommended to just use the official** wheels, and it will also be installed via pip by default, even with `-f`.

+The wheels here are compiled from source on a rpi 4b+, and are for codes that crashed on official wheels, because of some unsupported instructions are used.

+Use the `torch` wheels here **only if you encounter problems** like [#8][53].

 ### About Python 3.10